Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Experiments

-Given the correspondence from our method, we could conduct the non-rigid registration to showcase our method's effectiveness.
-Since the 4DMatch dataset has many rigid movements dominating examples, following NDP\cite{li2022non}, we remove the near-rigid movement examples, and we denote the filtered datasets as 4DMatch-F/4DLoMatch-F. Since we utilize the rigid warping in our denoising module, to prove the effectiveness of our current version design, we conduct the non-rigid registration experiments on 4DMatch-F/4DLoMatch-F datasets.
-We utilize the NDP\cite{li2022non} as our non-rigid registration framework.
-As illustrated in TABLE.\ref{non_rigid_registration}, the correspondences generated by our method can improve the performance of deformable registration.
-We also provide a visual analysis in Fig.\ref{non_rigid_registration_vis}.
-The top line is generated by Lepard\cite{li2022lepard}'s correspondences and NDP\cite{li2022non}'s deformable registration, while the bottom line is generated by ours+NDP.
-Due to the sampling of the matching matrix constraint in the doubly stochastic matrix manifolds, our method can better predict the matches between symmetrical front legs and reduce adhesion.
+Given the correspondences predicted by our method, we further perform non-rigid registration to validate their usefulness.
+Since the 4DMatch benchmark contains many examples dominated by rigid motion, we follow NDP\cite{li2022non} and remove near-rigid cases, resulting in the filtered subsets 4DMatch-F and 4DLoMatch-F. Because our current denoising module uses rigid warping, we evaluate non-rigid registration on these filtered datasets to demonstrate the effectiveness of the present design.
+We use NDP\cite{li2022non} as the downstream non-rigid registration framework.
+As shown in Table~\ref{non_rigid_registration}, the correspondences generated by our method consistently improve the performance of deformable registration.
+Figure~\ref{non_rigid_registration_vis} also shows that our method better handles symmetric structures such as front legs and reduces adhesion artifacts.